i18next/i18next-scanner/README.md

 Set to false to disable key separator if you prefer having keys as the fallback for translation (e.g. gettext).
 This feature  is supported by [i18next@2.1.0](https://github.com/i18next/i18next/blob/master/CHANGELOG.md#210).

-See <strong>Key based fallback</strong> at http://i18next.com/translate/keyBasedFallback.
+Also see <strong>Key based fallback</strong> at http://i18next.com/translate/keyBasedFallback.

 #### nsSeparator